cix/QuadSphere/README.md

 As a more practical example, suppose you're storing geographic data in six bitmaps of 100x100 pixels each.
-The following function will give you the bitmap and specific coordinates of the pixel where you should store data for a given latitude and longitude.
+The following function will give you the bitmap and specific coordinates of the pixel where you should store a given latitude and longitude.

     def geographic_to_storage_bin(latitude, longitude)
       # Convert both angles to radians.